rsinghlab/GNN-Tumor-Seg/README.md

 Once both a GNN and CNN have been trained, joint predictions can be generated.
 Ensure the hyperparameters in load_nets match those of the saved models.
 The predictions will be saved to the specified output directory.
 They will conform to the BraTS shape and label order and so can be directly compared.

+#### Provided weights
+In case you want to skip training and directly generate predictions using a pretrained model, we include the weights of a fully trained GNN and CNN.
+(The Docker image can also be used for this purpose, see below) The GNN has 7 GraphSAGE pool layers with 256 neurons each followed by a ReLU nonlinearity.
+The CNN uses the default two layer architecture.

 ### Visualizing Predictions
 There are two visualization scripts.
 Both allow the user to specify the directory of the raw data, the directory of the predictions, the id/name of the sample to visualize, as well as whether to plot the ground truth segmentation (if available).